Spanish or Italian — Which is better language for you?

 In relative terms, learning Italian or Spanish is easy for English speakers.
 They share many resemblances in grammar and vocabulary with English.

-The ease or difficulty of learning either language also relies on individual factors.
-For instance, learning talent, motivation, study habits, a person’s background, and experience.
+The ease or difficulty of learning either language also depends on individual factors, such as learning talent, motivation, study habits, a person’s background, and experience.

 Spanish is often more straightforward for English speakers.
-It has a more simplified grammar system and articulation, like English.
+Like English, it has a more simplified grammar system and articulation.

 Spanish and Italian have many similarities regarding grammar, words, pronunciation, and sentence structure.
 For example, both use inflection to convey meaning and have a subject-verb-object (SVO) sentence format.

 Suppose you speak a Romance language like French, Portuguese, or Romanian.
-Then, it is easier to learn Italian because of many likenesses.
+It would be easier to learn Italian because it is similar to many of these languages.

 Spanish shares more closeness with the Ibero-Romance language group.
 For example, Portuguese.